 The Hobart unit has an overload light on the control panel that comes on when the overheating protection is engaged.
 The Lincoln welder does not.

 It is not a huge difference, but it is nice to have so you can see when the Hobart welder has cooled enough to resume.
 With the Lincoln, you have to guess and test with the trigger to see if it has cooled enough.

-Lincoln Electric offers a 3-year parts and labor warranty.
-The exceptions are the MIG gun, covered for 90 days, and the gas regulator which is warranted for 1 year.
+Lincoln Electric offers a 3-year part and labor warranty.
+The exceptions are the MIG gun, covered for 90 days, and the gas regulator, which is warranted for 1 year.
 Wear and tear on the cables is not covered at all.

 Hobart offers a 5/3/1 warranty.
 It includes parts and labor for 5 years on the transformer and 3 years on the wire drive system, control boards, and the regulator.
 The MIG gun, contactors, and relays are covered for 1 year (or 90 days for industrial use).

 While the Lincoln warranty is strong, Hobart does have an edge in this category.

 We saved this topic for last.
 Depending on how important it is for you to weld aluminum, it may be the deciding factor for which unit you should buy.